ory/hydra/docs/docs/index.md

 Hydra has a few limitations too:

-1. Hydra does not manage user accounts, i.e. user registration, password reset, user login, sending confirmation emails, etc. In Hydra's architecture, the _Identity Provider_ is responsible for this.
+1. ORY Hydra does not manage user accounts, i.e. user registration, password reset, user login, sending confirmation emails, etc. In Hydra's architecture, the _Identity Provider_ is responsible for this.
-2. Hydra doesn't support the OAuth 2.0 Resource Owner Password Credentials flow because it is legacy, discouraged, and insecure.
+2. ORY Hydra doesn't support the OAuth 2.0 Resource Owner Password Credentials flow because it is legacy, discouraged, and insecure.

-## Is Hydra the right fit for you?
+## Is ORY Hydra the right fit for you?

 OAuth 2.0 can be used in many environments for various purposes.
 This list might help you decide if OAuth 2.0 and Hydra are the right fit for a use case: